 - What is not a “covered program” under the policy?

-Covered programs do not include: (a) undergraduate, graduate, professional or continuing education academic programs to which minor students are admitted and enrolled for academic credit (Regularly scheduled classes or activities designed primarily for enrolled students or indivivuals accepted for College enrollment); (b) faculty and staff residential properties; (c) single performance or single events such as fairs, festivals, convocations, or other activities that are generally open to the public and people of all age groups, and at or in which children may be present or participate, or University events at which children are expected to be accompanied at all times by a parent or legal guardian; (d) Onetime events that take place on no more than two consecutive days; (e) tours; (f) Laboratory Schools or the schools run by the University of Chicago Charter Schools Corporation, as those entities are subject to substantial, youth welfare-specific regulatory oversight and thus have adopted germane training and risk management programs; (g) formal pre-enrollment visits, including overnight stays, by prospective College students, as the Office of College Admissions has developed a set of tailored risk management measures; and (h) clinical care involving minors that is provided at or through the University of Chicago Medical Center, as those activities are governed by separate standards and robust regulatory oversight.
+Covered programs do not include: (a) undergraduate, graduate, professional or continuing education academic programs to which minor students are admitted and enrolled for academic credit; (b) faculty and staff residential properties; (c) single performance or single events such as fairs, festivals, convocations, or other activities that are generally open to the public and people of all age groups, and at or in which children may be present or participate, or University events at which children are expected to be accompanied at all times by a parent or legal guardian; (d) Laboratory Schools or the schools run by the University of Chicago Charter Schools Corporation, as those entities are subject to substantial, youth welfare-specific regulatory oversight and thus have adopted germane training and risk management programs; (e) formal pre-enrollment visits, including overnight stays, by prospective College students, as the Office of College Admissions has developed a set of tailored risk management measures; and (f) clinical care involving minors that is provided at or through the University of Chicago Medical Center, as those activities are governed by separate standards and robust regulatory oversight.

 - Does human subjects research involving children constitute a “covered program”?

 Yes, and thus persons who have direct contact with minors in connection with the research are subject to the policy’s screening, training, and conduct requirements.
-Persons working for, participating in, or involved with minor subjects within human subjects research approved by a University Institutional Review Board, must make every effort to refrain from being alone with a minor at any time in connection with the research, unless that contact is part of an IRB-approved study protocol.
-The principal investigator in such a study should attempt to structure the research to permit access and/or observation by others at all times, if feasible in his or her judgment.
+Relatedly, except for human subjects research approved by a University Institutional Review Board, persons working for, participating in, or involved with research that involves minor subjects must make every effort to refrain from being alone with a minor at any time in connection with the research.
+The principal investigator in such a study should structure the research to permit access and/or observation by others at all times, if feasible in his or her judgment.

 - Are there guidelines for minors who are not authorized participants in covered programs, academic programs, or single event activities?